 At 93.9 (in D6.2) change as follows:

-The AP Tx Power subfield indicates the AP’s combined transmit power at the antenna connector(#24545) of all the transmit antennas used to transmit the triggering PPDU in units of dBm / 20 MHz(#24414).
+The AP Tx Power subfield indicates the AP’s transmit power at the antenna connector for the triggering PPDU in units of dBm / 20 MHz(#24414).

 At 124.42 change as follows:

-(#24414)The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the antenna connector(#24545) of all the transmit antennas used to transmit the Trigger frame in units of dBm / 20 MHz.
+(#24414)The AP Tx Power subfield of the Common Info field indicates the AP’s transmit power at the attenna connector for the Trigger frame in units of dBm / 20 MHz.

 At 443.40 change as follows:

-TX_PWR is the STA transmission power in dBm at the output of the antenna connector and is set following the rules in 11.8.6 (Transmit power selection) and, for transmission of HE TB PPDU, also following the rules in 27.3.15.2 (Power pre-correction).
+TX_PWR is the transmit power at the antenna connector in dBm and is set following the rules in 11.8.6 (Transmit power selection) and, for transmission of HE TB PPDU, also following the rules in 27.3.15.2 (Power pre-correction).

 At 449.24 change as follows:

-The value of RPL is equal to the RSSI at the antenna connector, over the PSRR PPDU bandwidth, during the non-HE portion of the HE PPDU preamble of the triggering PPDU, averaged over all antennas used to receive the PPDU.
+RPL is the receive signal power at the antenna connector, over the PSRR PPDU bandwidth, during the non-HE portion of the HE PPDU preamble of the triggering PPDU, averaged over all antennas used to receive the PPDU.

 At 667.24 change as follows:

-A STA that transmits an HE TB PPDU shall support per chain max(P–32, –10) dBm as the minimum transmit power, where P is the maximum power, in dBm, that the STA can transmit at the antenna connector of that chain using HE-MCS 0 while meeting the transmit EVM and spectral mask requirements.
-A STA transmitting at and above the minimum power, but below Pmax,MCS7, shall support the EVM requirements for HE-MCS 7 even if the HE-MCS used for the transmission is lower than HE-MCS 7, where Pmax,MCS7 is the maximum transmit power supported by the STA for HE-MCS 7 in an HE TB PPDU.(#24205)
+A STA that transmits an HE TB PPDU shall support a minimum transmit power per chain of max(P–32, –10) dBm, where P is the maximum power, in dBm, that the STA can transmit on that chain using HE-MCS 0 while meeting the transmit EVM and spectral mask requirements.
+A STA transmitting at and above the minimum power, but below Pmax,MCS7, shall support the EVM requirements for HE-MCS 7 even if the HE-MCS used for the transmission is lower than HE-MCS 7, where Pmax,MCS7 is the maximum transmit power supported by the STA for HE-MCS 7 in an HE TB PPDU.
+Power is measured at the antenna connector.(#24205)